Donate

 At-home arrangements are less likely to be successful if the person with schizophrenia uses drugs or alcohol, resists taking medication, or is aggressive or uncooperative.

-Living with family works best if:
+Living with family may work best if:

 • The person with schizophrenia functions at a fairly high level, can maintain friendships, and is involved in activities outside the home.